Discover tips and resources to make piano practicing more fun and effective!

 Hoffman Academy Premium also includes detailed practice instructions for each lesson to make sure that piano students are keeping all of their piano skills sharp.

-Can piano be practiced on a keyboard?
+Can you practice piano on a keyboard?

 Yes, you can practice the piano on an electric keyboard, but there may be some disadvantages depending on the size and quality of the keyboard.

 If you’re away from your usual acoustic piano or good-quality digital piano keyboard for a while, there’s no harm done in practicing on a smaller electric keyboard for a few days.
 However, it’s not recommended to learn the piano exclusively on a lower-quality keyboard.
-Here’s why:
+Learn more about how to choose the right keyboard or piano for you.

 How to practice piano scales

 Piano scales are an important part of learning the piano, but for some students they can become a source of frustration if they’re not introduced in the right way.
-At Hoffman Academy we start by teaching pentascales, which are five-note scales that can be played with the hands in one position.
+At Hoffman Academy we start by teaching pentascales, which are simple five-note scales that can be played with the hands in one position.
 Read “What is a pentascale” to learn more, and download our free guide to all pentascales!

 When practicing a piano scale, always play slowly at first.
 A metronome can help you choose a slow tempo and keep a steady beat.
 As the scale becomes more familiar, gradually increase the tempo.
 It can be fun to see how fast you can go!